A Wasteful Holiday Season

 This dish is one of my personal faves, with the added benefit of highlighting a vegetable that is chock full of beneficial vitamins.
 Just beware of those recipes that highlight the marshmallows instead!

 This is my go-to sweet potato casserole, and I am not one to stick with a recipe, so it’s a good one!
 I would recommend just decreasing the sugar it calls for.

 The Cranberry Sauce

 I’m not proud of it, but I’m a fan of the canned jelled cranberry version.
-I at least try to only purchase those labelled organic, but I know they are loaded with sugar regardless.
+I only purchase those labelled organic, but I know that they are loaded with sugar nonetheless.

 The Pumpkin Pie

 Okay, now I’m really starting to salivate.
 My veracious sweet tooth will never pass up a good pumpkin pie.
 Here are some good pumpkin desserts that focus on whole foods and not too, too much sweetening.

 And for those who are into dessert, but not so into the pumpkin: